-This course contains 14 interactive screencasts
+This course contains 14 interactive scrims

 Before taking this course, you should have a basic understanding of HTML and CSS.
 Here’s our suggested resource to get you up to speed.

 Once you've learned CSS Flexbox, you'll wonder how you ever managed to build websites without it.
 It gives you all the tools you needed in order to properly arrange content inside flexible containers.

 This course is focused on getting you up to speed as quickly as possible.
 Even if you only watch the first lectures, you'll be able to take advantage of your new skills in your next project.

-In the bonus screencasts we'll tie everything together and build two real-world examples: an awesome image grid and a fully responsive navbar.
+In the bonus screencasts, we'll tie everything together and build two real-world examples: an awesome image grid and a fully responsive navbar.
 You can follow the course creator Per Harald Borgen on Twitter here.

 Learning alone can be lonely.
 Click here to join our Discord server and connect with other Scrimba learners!